An Estimand-Focused Approach for AUC Generalization and Cross-Study Benchmarking: Simulation

-We consider four model specification scenarios based on the sampling model and outcome model.
-Regarding the degree of covariate shift, as shown in Table~\ref{tab:scena_covshift}, we examine three settings: (i) no covariate shift, where the validation cohort is a simple random sample from the finite validation population and thus representative of the target population; (ii) moderate covariate shift; (iii) severe covariate shift.
-In both scenarios (ii) and (iii), the validation cohort is a biased sample that cannot be used to estimate $\tau_0$ in the target population without appropriately addressing the covariate shift.
+To evaluate estimator performance across a broad range of settings, we consider four model-specification scenarios involving both sampling and outcome models.
+As summarized in Table~\ref{tab:scena_covshift}, we consider three degrees of covariate shift: (i) no shift, where the validation cohort is a simple random sample and representative of the target population; (ii) moderate shift; and (iii) severe shift.
+In scenarios (ii) and (iii), the validation cohort is a biased sample and cannot recover $\tau_0$ without properly correcting for covariate shift.
+To examine the sensitivity of CW-based estimators to the choice of calibration basis functions, we evaluate two specifications: (i) moment balance using first and second moments, $\bg_1(\boldsymbol{X}_i)=\left[X_{i1}, X_{i2}, X_{i3}, X_{i1}^2, X_{i2}^2, X_{i3}^2\right]$, and (ii) moment + interaction balance, which augments $\bg_1(\cdot)$ with pairwise interactions, $\bg_2(\boldsymbol{X}_i)=\bg_1(\boldsymbol{X}_i)\cup\left[X_{i1}X_{i2}, X_{i1}X_{i3}, X_{i2}X_{i3}\right]$.
+For each scenario, we replicate the simulation for 1000 times, and perform 200 bootstrap resamples to estimate the SE of each method.
+Although analytic variances are derived, we use the bootstrap as a practical finite-sample SE estimator because sandwich estimation can be sensitive for U-statistics with estimated nuisance functions.
+Additional simulation details are provided in Section \ref{sec:SimulationDetails_setup}.

-To better reflect real-world practice in our simulation, we do not use the unselected part of the validation cohort as the RWD for estimating weights in the IPSW method.
-Instead, we treat the generated RWD as the sample with $S=1(\tilS=1)$ and the validation cohort as the sample with $S=1 (\tilS=0)$.
-Accordingly, the IPSW weights are derived by fitting a sampling model for $S$, using the combined individual-level data from both the RWD and the validation cohort.
-To implement the IPSW method, the sampling model can be estimated from the combined data, a strategy applicable to both simulation studies and real-world applications.
-However, in practice, the actual non-selected sample is unobserved, and RWD serves only as a proxy for the portion of the population left after selecting the validation cohort ($S=1$).

-For calibration weight (CW) estimation, we consider two ways of covariate calibration: (i) Moment balance: calibrating the first and second moments of the covariates, i.e., $\bg_1(\boldsymbol{X}_i)=\left[X_{i1}, X_{i2}, X_{i3}, X_{i1}^2, X_{i2}^2, X_{i3}^2\right]$, and (ii) Moment + interaction balance: calibrating the first and second moments along with their interactions, i.e., $\bg_2(\boldsymbol{X}_i)=\left[X_{i1}, X_{i2}, X_{i3}, X_{i1}^2, X_{i2}^2, X_{i3}^2, X_{i1}X_{i2}, X_{i1}X_{i3}, X_{i2}X_{i3}\right]$.
-For the implementation of the CW methods, summary statistics from the RWD are used to estimate individual-level calibration weights.
-These weights can be further updated using summary statistics from the target population, if such information is available.
-For each scenario, we replicate the simulation 1000 times, and perform 200 bootstrap resamples to estimate the SE of each method.